Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 Now that we were both willing to cut back on expenses and go crazy on our debt, the budgeting process was fairly simple.

-Our focus was on maintaining 4 key areas of our life while we paid off debt:
+Our focus was on maintaining 4 key areas while we paid off debt:

-I also didn’t want something like a flat tire to knock us off our game and steal our momentum.
-We were prepared for the small emergencies and when stuff popped up, we took care of it and replenished our small emergency fund.
+We were prepared for the small emergencies and when stuff popped up, we took care of it and replenished our little emergency fund.

 Sold Unnecessary Stuff

 Everything you own was, at one point, money.

 Once we came to this realization, we went through our house and sold every single item that we didn’t need.

 Clothes, shoes, furniture, etc. Shoot we even moved from our 3-bedroom house into a small apartment.